Benefits Of Activated Charcoal For Your Skin

 Make a simple mask by combining 2 teaspoons of activated charcoal with 2 teaspoons of distilled water.
 Wash your face and apply this mixture for a deep cleaning treatment.
 Wash it off after 10 minutes with a little warm water and pat your face dry.
 Follow up with a moisturizer if your skin gets dry.1

-2. Use An Activated Charcoal And Coconut Oil Scrub To Exfoliate Skin
+2. Exfoliate Skin With An Activated Charcoal And Coconut Oil Scrub

 Regular exfoliation improves your complexion by getting rid of dead skin cells that make your skin look dull.
 Finely ground activated charcoal has a somewhat gritty texture which makes it work well as an exfoliating scrub.